SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Elegant Fighting

 You express your battle arts through nimbleness and movement.
 While you are wearing no armor and not wielding a shield, you gain the following benefits:
-• Your Armor Class equals 10 + your Dexterity modifier + your Charisma modifier.
+• Your AC equals 10 + your Dexterity modifier + your Charisma modifier.
 • You can expend a Bardic Inspiration die and use your bonus action to gain benefits of Dash, Disengage or Dodge actions.

 * Grace